PFans-201/Book_rec_system/scripts/queries.md

       AND u.geopoint IS NOT NULL
       AND tu.geopoint IS NOT NULL
       -- ST_Distance_Sphere returns meters, so: (radius (km) * 1000) (m)
-      AND ST_Distance_Sphere(u.geopoint, tu.geopoint) <= (%(proximity_radius)s * 1000)
+      -- Less lines of code + more readable than Haversine formula AND ST_Distance_Sphere(u.geopoint, tu.geopoint) <= (%(proximity_radius)s * 1000)
 ),
 -- Strategy 2: ...